 When your mind is in your center, you will feel centered, grounded, confident, and assertive.
 Most predators will leave you alone because they will view you as a hard target.
+Even dogs will show you more respect when you move from your center.
 Also, with your mind in your center, you will quiet the normally loud mental chatter that otherwise prevents you from knowing instantly who is safe to be around and who isn’t.

 At the birth of civilization, humans began to lose their animal instincts.
-The practice of learning to pay attention to how you move on a very high level can help you regain some of your animal nature and animal instincts.
-Humans are the only animals that don’t move from their center of mass.
+The practice of learning to pay attention to how you move can help you regain some of your animal nature and animal instincts.
+Humans are the only animals that lost their ability to move from their center of mass.
 As your ability to move from your center improves, you will experience increased aliveness in your life.
 Like other animals, you will be more aware of and in harmony with your environment.